N0taR0b0t/LPF_Battles/README.md

-As of December 23rd 2023, neither LPF_Conflated.geojson nor sample.geojson were able to be uploaded to the WHG website.

-All upload attempts fail with no error message.

 Newly Implemented Features (but not yet tested for the purpose of quality assurance):

 Descriptions Field: Modified the script to ensure that each description is an individual element in a 'descriptions' list.